renaudwangler/ib-labs/msms030fr/lab5e1.md

 1. Leave your browser and all tabs open and proceed to the next step.

 ## Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps
-Holly is now going to test whether licensed users can be prohibited from downloading Microsoft 365 Apps if an admin such as herself turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users.
+Dominique is now going to test whether licensed users can be prohibited from downloading Microsoft 365 Apps if an admin such as herself turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users.
 1. Switch to **LON-DC1**, where you should still be logged in as the **Administrator**.
-You should also have your **Edge** browser open, and you should be signed into Microsoft 365 as Holly Dickson.
+You should also have your **Edge** browser open, and you should be signed into Microsoft 365 as Dominique Skyetson.
 Your browser should have tabs open for the **Microsoft 365 admin center**.
 1. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the left-hand navigation pane.
 Select **Settings**, and then within the group, select **Org Settings**.
 1. In the **Settings** window, the **Services** tab is displayed by default.
 Scroll down through the list of services and select **Microsoft 365 installation options**.
 1. In the **Microsoft 365 installation options** window, select the **Installation** tab and, in the **Apps for Windows and mobile devices** section, Unselect the check box **Office (includes Skype for Business)** so that it’s blank, which turns this feature **Off**.